pnpm/rfcs/text/0001-catalogs.md

     react-dom: ^18.2.0
 ```

 The default catalog specified directly under `catalog` has special treatment; package authors can specify `catalog:` if they prefer conciseness, or `catalog:default` for explicitness.
-Attempting to create a named catalog of `default` under `namedCatalogs` will throw an error.
+Attempting to create a named catalog of `default` under `catalogs` will throw an error.

 ### What kinds of merge conflicts are avoided?